Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Abstract

 \section{Abstract}

-Algebraic effect handlers are becoming increasingly popular way of structuring and reasoning about effectful computations, and their performance is often a concern.
+Algebraic effect handlers are becoming an increasingly popular way of structuring effectful computations, and their performance is often a concern.
 One of the proposed approaches towards efficient compilation is tracking effect information through explicit subtyping coercions.
-However, in the presence of polymorphism, these coercions are compiled to additional arguments of compiled functions, incurring significant overhead.
+However, in the presence of polymorphism, these coercions are compiled into additional arguments of compiled functions, incurring significant overhead.

-In this paper, we present a polymorphic effectful calculus, identify simplification phases needed to reduce the number of unnecessary constraints, and prove they preserve the semantics.
-In addition, we implement the simplification algorithm in the \eff language, and evaluate its performance on a number of benchmarks.
-Though we do not prove optimality of presented simplifications, the results show that the algorithm eliminates all the coercions, resulting in a code as efficient as manually monomorphised one.
+In this paper, we present a polymorphic effectful calculus, identify simplification phases needed to reduce the number of unnecessary constraints, and prove that they preserve semantics.
+In addition, we implement the simplification algorithm in the \eff language and evaluate its performance on a number of benchmarks.
+Though we do not prove the optimality of the presented simplifications, the results show that the algorithm eliminates all coercions, resulting in code as efficient as manually monomorphised one.

 \keywords{Computational effects, Optimizing compilation, Algebraic effects, Polymorphic compilation, Subtyping, Denotational semantics}